jdi-templates/jdi-light-testng-empty-template/README.md

 3. There is no any existing tests, only project structure without any specific namespaces and files

-4. USE Maven profeli jdk16 in case on JDK16+ usage
+4. USE Maven profile jdk16 in case on JDK16+ usage (not active by default)

 5. Reporting: Allure is enabled, after running tests just run **allure:serve** in maven plugins (allure should be installed locally)